Nowell and Kansas State host No. 6 Texas - WTOP News

 Austin, Texas; Tuesday, 9 p.m.
 EST

-BOTTOM LINE: Kansas State takes on the No. 6 Texas Longhorns after Markquis Nowell scored 23 points in Kansas State’s 82-76 overtime victory over the West Virginia Mountaineers.
+BOTTOM LINE: Kansas State plays the No. 6 Texas Longhorns after Markquis Nowell scored 23 points in Kansas State’s 82-76 overtime win against the West Virginia Mountaineers.

-The Longhorns are 9-0 on their home court.
-Texas ranks sixth in the Big 12 shooting 33.8% from downtown, led by Alex Anamekwe shooting 66.7% from 3-point range.
+The Longhorns have gone 9-0 at home.
+Texas averages 82.7 points while outscoring opponents by 20.0 points per game.

-The Wildcats have gone 1-0 against Big 12 opponents.
+The Wildcats are 1-0 against conference opponents.
 Kansas State is 9-1 against opponents with a winning record.

-The Longhorns and Wildcats meet Tuesday for the first time in conference play this season.
+The Longhorns and Wildcats meet Tuesday for the first time in Big 12 play this season.

-TOP PERFORMERS: Marcus Carr is averaging 17.5 points, 4.2 assists and two steals for the Longhorns.
-Tyrese Hunter is averaging 10.8 points and 3.1 assists over the last 10 games for Texas.
+TOP PERFORMERS: Timmy Allen is averaging 10.1 points, 6.1 rebounds and 4.2 assists for the Longhorns.
+Marcus Carr is averaging 17.5 points over the last 10 games for Texas.

-Nowell averages 1.7 made 3-pointers per game for the Wildcats, scoring 14.4 points while shooting 32.4% from beyond the arc.
-Keyontae Johnson is averaging 17.7 points and 6.8 rebounds over the past 10 games for Kansas State.
+Keyontae Johnson is shooting 56.9% and averaging 17.7 points for the Wildcats.
+Nowell is averaging 1.7 made 3-pointers over the last 10 games for Kansas State.

 LAST 10 GAMES: Longhorns: 9-1, averaging 82.8 points, 34.9 rebounds, 19.2 assists, 8.0 steals and 4.1 blocks per game while shooting 48.8% from the field.
 Their opponents have averaged 65.3 points per game.